I'm a member

 Printer Friendly Version

 Homocysteine is a sulfur-containing amino acid that is rapidly oxidized in plasma into homocystine and cysteine-homocysteine disulfide.
 Measurement of total plasma homocysteine is the sum of homocysteine and its oxidized forms.
-The laboratory test is referred to as either homocysteine or homocystine.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.